zalando-stups/planb-cassandra/README.rst

     $ ./create-cluster.py mycluster eu-west-1 eu-central-1

-After allowing SSH access (TCP port 22) by changing the Security Group, you can use `Più`_ to get SSH access and create your first schema:
+After allowing SSH access (TCP port 22) by changing the Security Group, you can use `Più`_ to get SSH access and create your application user and the first schema:

 .. code-block:: bash

     $ piu 172.31.1.1 "initial Cassandra setup"  # replace private IP
-    $ docker exec -it taupageapp cqlsh
+    $ docker exec -it taupageapp bash
+    (docker)$ cqlsh -u cassandra -p $ADMIN_PASSWORD
+    cqlsh> CREATE USER myuser WITH PASSWORD '...'
+NOSUPERUSER;
     cqlsh> CREATE SCHEMA myschema WITH replication = {'class': 'NetworkTopologyStrategy', 'eu-west': 3, 'eu-central': 3};

+The generated administrator password is available inside the docker container in an environment variable `ADMIN_PASSWORD`.

 Troubleshooting
 ===============